-With the arts swinging back into Melbourne independent theatres over the last few months, shows of all shapes and sizes are happening across Melbourne’s slew of stages.
+With the arts swinging back into the best theatres in Melbourne over the last few months, shows of all shapes and sizes are happening across Melbourne’s slew of stages.

-There’s something for all types of arts fans – movies, musicals and lots more.
+There’s something for all types of arts fans – movies, musicals and lots more – at the best theatres in Melbourne.
 Today we’re having a look around at the coolest Melbourne independent theatres we’ve got, and the awesome things that are heading to it in the future.

 If you’re keen to delve into more of the world of theatre, check out our list the best theatre and comedy shows heading to Melbourne this December.

 What you need to know

 - This list features some of the coolest theatres in Melbourne.